cjerdonek/sf-elections-commission/README.md

 =======================

 **Disclaimer:** This repository is a personal and unofficial collection of documents to assist with administrative tasks.
-It is not approved by nor does it represent the San Francisco Elections Commission.
+These documents are not approved by nor do they represent the views of the City and County of San Francisco nor the San Francisco Elections Commission.

-It contains:
+This repository contains--

 * [Backup files](web) for some pages of the Commission web site (maintained using San Francisco government's [Vision CMS][vision-cms]), and